Optical discretisation of geometry

 In 2005 we pioneered the application of 3D laser scanning for automotive safety development by combining our core skills in automotive safety with a newly acquired technology within our CAE Tools (see our NAFEMS publication ‘Laser Scanning of Test Setup Boosts the Value of Vehicle Safety Simulation’ in our Publications area)

-Laser scanning is useful for capturing with a great deal of accuracy (typically up to 50µm) the external surfaces of components.
-As it operates on a line of sight principle, surfaces which are difficult to see cannot be captured and an alternative process such as those below is required.
+Laser scanning is useful for capturing the external surfaces of components with a great deal of accuracy (typically up to 50µm).
+As it operates on a line of sight principle, surfaces which are difficult to see cannot be captured and an alternative process such as one of those below is required.

 We use a range of laser scanning hardware to suit the application ranging from close range (our in-house Konica Monolta Vi-9i) for accurate data capture to long range (FARO X360) for collecting large volume datasets at a moderate accuracy.
 We have used the FARO X360 for the 3D capture of complete railway carriages and human body geometry for ergonomic assesement (also detailed in our Publications area).